Supreme Court

 What is a Notice of Intention to Proceed?

-A Notice of Intention to Proceed (Form F48) is a form that you fill out and serve on the other party when there's been a long delay in your Supreme Court action and you want to start it up again.
-This form notifies the other party that you want to continue with the court action, even though you may seem to have abandoned it.
+A Notice of Intention to Proceed (Form F48) is the form you use when there's been a long delay in your Supreme Court case and you want to start it up again.
+You must fill out and serve this form on the other person to let them know that you plan to continue, since it might have seemed that you'd dropped the case.

-Important: If you're proceeding with an undefended (uncontested) divorce in which no step has been taken in the action for a year and the other party hasn't filed a Response to Family Claim (Form F4), the registry may allow you to apply for your divorce without requiring you to serve the other party with a Notice of Intention to Proceed (Form F48).
+If you're going ahead with an undefended (uncontested) divorce after no step has been taken for a year and the other person hasn't filed a Response to Family Claim (Form F4), the registry may not require you to serve them with a Notice of Intention to Proceed.
 Check with the registry before you fill out the form.

-Instructions for filling out the Notice of Intention to Proceed
+Fill out the Notice of Intention to Proceed (Form F48):

 1. Beside "Court File No," insert the court file number.
 You can find this number at the top right-hand corner of your Notice of Family Claim (Form F3) or current order.